turingschool/lesson_plans/ruby_03-professional_rails_applications/presenters_and_decorators.markdown

 ### Decorator Basics

-* Decorators are a Software Pattern concerned with
+* Decorators are a Software Pattern for applying an object-oriented approach to handling application presentation logic
+* Decorators are often used to solve similar problems to `Helpers` in Rails, but rather than mixing the helper methods into our view template, we will create an object that contains the desired behavior
 * Most implementations of the Decorator pattern are built around "wrapping" and "delegation"
 * Decorators are a good demonstration of